endormi/tilux/GUIDE.md

 > In this example I'm downloading the computer bit system script.

-**Note**: Certain scripts might not work, because by not running the build, you might not have the required packages installed.
+**Note**: Without running the build, there is a possibility that the required packages, classes, and modules have not been installed or loaded.
+To ensure the smooth operation of the scripts, it is recommended to run the build and ensure all dependencies are properly set up.
+If you're downloading image scripts you need to also download `image_validator.rb`.

 ```
 # Example